NethServer/nethsecurity-docs/nat.rst

 Please note that these NAT rules are applied to all network protocols.

-You can configure also destination NAT rules (DNAT), usually namedport forward or port rediects, from the :ref:`port forward <port_forward-section>` page.
+You can configure also destination NAT rules (DNAT), usually namedport forward or port redirects, from the :ref:`port forward <port_forward-section>` page.

+``NAT helpers`` tab allows to enable or disable NAT helpers:

+- :ref:`NAT helpers <helpers-section>`

 .. _snat-section: